isnotJack/Gacha-LOLection/README.md

 The project includes comprehensive CI/CD pipelines for automated testing:

 1. **Unit Testing:**
-   - Each microservice contains a `tests` folder with unit tests.
+   - Each microservice contains a its unit tests.
    - Unit tests mock interactions with other services.
    - Postman collections for unit tests are available in every microservice folder.